Clancy Brown: Live-action performances

-In Brown's first mainstream movie, he was cast as Viking Lofgren alongside Sean Penn in the 1983 crime drama Bad Boys.
-Brown is known for his role as the Kurgan in the 1986 film Highlander, his role as Captain Byron Hadley in The Shawshank Redemption, Rawhide in The Adventures of Buckaroo Banzai Across the 8th Dimension (1984), Frankenstein's monster in The Bride (1985), Army mercenary Larry McRose in Extreme Prejudice, the role of a band manager in Thunder Alley (1985), vicious killer Steve in Shoot to Kill (1988), the police officer in Michael Jackson's short movie Speed Demon (1988), Dead Man Walking, Sheriff Gus Gilbert in Pet Sematary Two, Sergeant Zim in Starship Troopers (a role he would reprise in the animated series Roughnecks: Starship Troopers Chronicles), and Captain William Hadley in The Guardian.
-He also played a role in Flubber as one of the evil henchmen that get harmed by uncontrollably bouncing sports equipment.
-In 1989, he appeared in the action thriller Blue Steel.
+In Brown's first mainstream film, he was cast as Viking Lofgren alongside Sean Penn in the 1983 crime drama Bad Boys.
+He followed up as the sadistic Kurgan in the 1986 film Highlander, which failed in theaters but had more success on home video.

 Brown has played prison officers in three films dealing with miscarriages of justice: the tyrannical Captain Byron Hadley in The Shawshank Redemption, the sympathetic Lt.
 Williams in The Hurricane, and Lt.
 McMannis in Last Light.
 In 2001, he played a magical character credited as 'The granter of wishes' in the Hallmark version of Snow White.
 In 2007, he played the Viking leader opposite Karl Urban in Pathfinder.

 He starred in several independent films in 2008: The Burrowers, screened at the Toronto International Film Festival in 2008, and released in the United States on DVD in April 2009, and The Twenty.
 He appeared in Steven Soderbergh's 2009 film The Informant! opposite Matt Damon in which he played an attorney.
 He also portrayed Alan Smith in Samuel Bayer's 2010 remake of the horror film A Nightmare on Elm Street.
 In 2011, he appeared in Cowboys & Aliens (directed by Jon Favreau) with Daniel Craig, Harrison Ford and Olivia Wilde.
 He was cast as the voice of The Goon in the animated feature film.
 He also starred as Albert Marconi in the film adaptation of the David Wong novel John Dies at the End, directed by Don Coscarelli.